 - Your coinsurance paid to preferred and participating providers.

 - Your out-of-pocket costs for covered prescription drugs and products.

 - Amounts paid by the plan, including services covered in full.

 - Non-network pharmacy charges that exceed the allowed amount.

 - Your coinsurance paid to out-of-network providers (note that out-of-network coinsurance does count toward your deductible).

 - Services not covered by the plan.

-- Amounts more than a maximum dollar amount paid by the plan.
+- Amounts that are more than a maximum dollar amount paid by the plan.
 For example, the plan pays a maximum of $150 for adult vision hardware once every two calendar years.
 Any amount you pay over $150 does not count toward the out-of-pocket limit.

 - Amounts paid for services exceeding a benefit limit.
 For example, the benefit limit for acupuncture is 16 visits.
 If you have more than 16 acupuncture visits in one year, you will pay in full for those visits and what you pay will not count toward this limit.
-See Limited benefit for more benefits with this type of limit.

 Services by out-of-network providers are paid by the plan at 60 percent of the allowed amount (see below for exceptions).
-Even after you meet your out-of-pocket limit, you will pay 40 percent coinsurance for out-of-network provider services and the provider may still balance bill* you.
-Balance billed amounts do not count toward your out-of-pocket limit.
+Even after you meet your out-of-pocket limit, you will pay 40 percent coinsurance for out-of-network provider services and the provider may still balance bill you.

 Online: Your Regence account

 Business hours: Monday through Friday: 5 a.m. to 8 p.m. and Saturday 8 a.m. to 4:30 p.m.
 (Pacific)